Click here to see our 2018 Firewise recognition. Volunteers make this recognition possible and are providing a safer

 ECHPOA members are aware of wildfire dangers and have worked on Firewise projects to decrease the risk of losing their homes for many years.
-In February 2017 ECHPOA received official notification from the Colorado State Forest Service as to achieving Recognized Firewise Community status.
-Volunteers continue to work hard, and in November 2018, ECHPOA achieved their second year recognition.
-There are currently more than 1500 Recognized Firewise Communities from across the nation, with 3 of those being close neighbors; KZ Ranch, Woodside Park, and Deer Creek Valley Ranchos.
+There are currently more than 1500 Recognized Firewise Communities from across the nation, with 4 of those being close neighbors; KZ Ranch, Woodside Park, Burland HOA, and Deer Creek Valley Ranchos.
 To view a list of all Colorado Firewise Communities go to https://csfs.colostate.edu/wildfire-mitigation/colorado-firewise-communities.
 This program is a multi-agency effort involving homeowners, community leaders, and local fire fighters to develop a plan of action in protecting people, property, and natural resources by reducing the risk of wildfires spreading while building a safer place to live.
 Firewise communities allow fire fighters to concentrate on fighting the wildfire using defensible spaces that prevent fires from advancing and endangering homes and lives.
 It also improves property values, community relationships, and may even reduce insurance premiums.
 Becoming a Recognized Firewise Community may also help us obtain federal funding for things such as a wood chipper.

 This is an on-going project which requires ANNUAL renewal of our recognition by submitting documentation of our continued participation.
 We need community members to take responsibility for reducing wildfire risks, document your time and expenses, and submit that documentation and copies of receipts to ECHPOA.
 Both the hours and money spent on mitigating properties, listening to speakers, buying and posting reflective address signs, hiring someone to cut down a tree, and disposal of slash can all be used towards our ANNUAL Recognized Firewise Community requirements.

 Many neighbors are willing to help each other with property mitigation needs.
 If you are interested in becoming involved, able to volunteer, need volunteer help, or have any questions, please contact the association.